 Tools are selected by touching the Expandable Buttons across the Notes Toolbar.
-The left-hand icon has two graphics:
+The left-hand icon provides two global modes with which to edit:

-- The Pencil () Note Entry icon.
-Use Write mode to enter notes into your staff, and perform fundamental measure modifications. - The Select (x) icon.
-Use this mode to access extensive note and symbol editing and modifications.
+- The Pencil (/) mode icon for Note & Expression Entry.
+Use Write mode to enter notes into your staff, and perform fundamental measure modifications. - Select (x) mode icon.
+Use this mode to modify the properties of highlighted notes & chords by tapping them or dragging a Note Selection Area.
 Copy and Paste procedures are also accomplished in this mode.